-- Tool lacks flexibility and options for customizing your content
+- The tool lacks flexibility and options for customizing your content

 - Ecommerce integration requires a higher plan

-- User interface and design sometimes feel cluttered.
+- The user interface and design sometimes feel cluttered.

-Kontent.ai is the modular content platform that enables marketers and developers to deliver digital experiences.
+Kontent.ai is a modular content platform that enables marketers and developers to deliver digital experiences.

 - API is easy to configure